adriesse/plantpredict-python/docs/example_usage.rst

 Change the module in a power plant.
 -----------------------------------

-Instantiate the prediction of interest using the :py:class:`~plantpredict.Prediction` class, specifying its ID and project ID (visible in the URL of that prediction in a web browser '.../projects/{project_id}/prediction/{id}/').
+Instantiate the prediction of interest using the :py:class:`~plantpredict.prediction.Prediction` class, specifying its ID and project ID (visible in the URL of that prediction in a web browser '.../projects/{project_id}/prediction/{id}/').

 .. code-block:: python

-    project_id = 7178   # CHANGE TO YOUR PROJECT ID
+    project_id = 13161   # CHANGE TO YOUR PROJECT ID
-    prediction_id = 45110   # CHANGE TO YOUR PREDICTION ID
+    prediction_id = 147813   # CHANGE TO YOUR PREDICTION ID
     prediction = api.prediction(id=prediction_id, project_id=project_id)

 Retrieve the prediction in order to extract its power plant ID.
-Then instantiate a :py:class:`~plantpredict.PowerPlant` with that ID and retrieve all of its attributes.
+Then instantiate a :py:class:`~plantpredict.powerplant.PowerPlant` with that ID and retrieve all of its attributes.

 .. code-block:: python